 You can read my personal experience, suggestions, thoughts, and recommendations here.

-All I’ll say is if you’re thinking about something like this for yourself; give SBI a shot.
+All I’ll say is if you’re thinking about something like this for yourself; give Solo Build It a shot.